kkrull/gohttp/backlog.md

 * `os.File`

+Other items:

+* Is `Target` needed in each controller?
+Is it just used to route to the right controller?

 ## Request parsing

 Denial of Service: Should allow a request line of at least 8,000 octets.
 On the flip side, prevent a